Poltanek/gift-wrapping-application/README.md

 7. text file output will save the data in selected file or create a new file.
 8. data will be then sent to a sqlite3 database.

+## Content Outline
+In the second summative assignment, students will be required to demonstrate the development of their system within the language covered within the module.
+Students will be expected to discuss updates from their initial designs (based on the feedback received from the first assignment), develop the application, and testing of the application.

+I've Applied:
+- Programming Paradigms
+- Software Development Lifecycles
+- Variables and their Scope
+- Control Structures
+- Code Quality
+- Errors and Debugging

 ## Screenshots
 ![HomePage](https://github.com/user-attachments/assets/33471980-4c9b-46e1-bc2b-0fd1ae80c8e1)
 ![Menu](https://github.com/user-attachments/assets/f3609b41-31b3-4db9-97e1-4661d8ce41e1)